Itala Mela: The Trinitarian indwelling

 The Trinitarian indwelling is a spiritual experience proposed by Mela to help the faithful live their lives in the light of the Trinity.
 It consists of trying to do everything in union with the Father, the Son and the Holy Spirit, relying on their guidance and always trying to do God's will.

 Trinitarian indwelling is an experience that can be lived in any situation of life, not just in a convent or in a place of prayer.
 For Mela, in fact, daily life is the place where it is possible to meet God and bear witness to one's faith, through concrete gestures of love and charity towards others.

 The Trinitarian indwelling finds foundation in the Gospel according to John, chapter 10, verses from 22 to 39 and in particular in the words "The Father is in me and I in Him".
 Thus, the three divine Persons inhabit each other.
 According to Mela, man, created in the image and likeness of God, is made to live the same life as God through the Trinitarian indwelling of the soul and body.
 It is not a mere intellectual fact, but an experience that concerns the person in his entirety of soul and body.
 Anyone who coherently lives as a Son of God can also experience this communion of love with God and with his neighbour.

 Mela lived her first experiences of trinitarian indwelling after having prayed the Office of the Hours, received the Eucharist during holy mass or having practiced an intense Eucharistic adoration.

 Mela immolated herself, offering her joyful suffering and infirmity to God so that other people could experience the Trinitarian indwelling, for the forgiveness of their sins and their eternal salvation.

 The Trinitarian indwelling theology was also described by Elizabeth of the Trinity.
 It was anticipated by the Diuturnum illud of Pope Leo XIII and then confirmated by the encyclical Mystici corporis of Pius XII.

 As it results from her name of "Mary of the Trinity", Mela was a devoted to the Blessed Virgin Mary.
 Mela conceived the sainthood of Mary and of the Saints as "nothing but a reflection, a communication of the sanctity of the triune God."
 According to her, "every mystery, every aspect of faith flows from the very life of the august Trinity."

-Thomas Aquinas' Compendium Theologiae affirms that a human creature can reach "of man with God that is brought about,...by affection or inhabitation.
-A conjuction with God is also possible "by the unity of hypo stasis or person", but "this is a singular grace of the man Christ, that He is united to God in unity of person."